Písek: Geography

 Písek is located about 42 km northwest of České Budějovice and 80 km south of Prague.
-Most of the municipal territory lies in the Tábor Uplands, but the southern part lies in the České Budějovice Basin.
+Most of the municipal territory lies in the Tábor Uplands, but the southern part extends into the České Budějovice Basin.
 There are several steep streets, and some suburbs lie more than 70–90 metres above the town centre.
 The eastern part of the territory, known as the Písecké hory Nature Park, is covered by deciduous woodlands mixed with a high number of various coniferous trees.
-The highest point of Písek and of the nature park is Velký Mehelník with an altitude of 633 m.
+The highest point of Písek and the nature park is Velký Mehelník with an altitude of 633 m.
 The lowest point is located on the surface of the Otava at 350 m.

-The town is situated on both banks of the river Otava.
-In the municipal territory there are several brooks with many fish ponds.
+The town is situated on both banks of the Otava River.
+There are several streams in the area, on which many fishponds have been built.
 The largest of the ponds are Prostřední Putim and Stará Putim.

 Climate

 Písek has a mild and dry microclimate because it is well-protected from all sides against winds.
 Písek enjoys a cool inland version of a humid continental climate (Dfb) with rather balanced temperatures year round and rare deep negative extremes.
 The annual precipitation is 710 mm.